mas-bandwidth/netcode/README.md

 When you want to connect a client, your client should hit a REST API to your backend system that returns a _connect token_.

-Using a connect token secures your server so that only clients authorized with your backend can connect to your server.
+Using a connect token secures your server so that only clients authorized with your backend can connect.

 ```c
 netcode_client_connect( client, connect_token );